Novelty seeking: Relationship to other personality traits

-A research study found that Novelty seeking had inverse relationships with other Temperament and Character Inventory dimensions, particularly harm avoidance and to a more moderate extent self-directedness and self-transcendence.
+A research study found that novelty seeking had inverse relationships with other dimensions of the Temperament and Character Inventory, particularly harm avoidance and to a more moderate extent self-directedness and self-transcendence.
 Novelty seeking is positively associated with the five factor model trait of extraversion and to a lesser extent openness to experience and is inversely associated with conscientiousness.
-Novelty seeking is positively related to Impulsive sensation seeking from Zuckerman's Alternative five model of personality and with psychoticism in Eysenck's model.
-When novelty seeking is defined as a decision process (i.e. in terms of the tradeoff between foregoing a familiar choice option in favor of deciding to explore a novel choice option), dopamine is directly shown to increase novelty seeking behavior.
+Novelty seeking is positively related to impulsive sensation seeking from Marvin Zuckerman's alternative five model of personality and with psychoticism in Hans J. Eysenck's model.

+When novelty seeking is defined as a decision process (i.e. in terms of the tradeoff between foregoing a familiar choice option in favor of deciding to explore a novel choice option), dopamine is directly shown to increase novelty-seeking behavior.
 Specifically, blockade of the dopamine transporter, causing a rise in extracellular dopamine levels, increases the propensity of monkeys to select novel over familiar choice options.

 Causes

 Genetics

-Although the exact causes for novelty seeking behaviors is unknown, there may be a link to genetics.
+Although the exact causes for novelty-seeking behaviors is unknown, there may be a link to genetics.
 Studies have found an area on the Dopamine receptor D4 gene on chromosome 11 that is characterized by several repeats in a particular base sequence.
-Multiple studies have identified a link to genetics, in particular one conducted by Dr. Benjamin and colleagues, where individuals who had longer alleles of this gene had higher novelty-seeking scores than individuals with the shorter allele.
+Multiple studies have identified a link to genetics, particularly that was one conducted by Dr. Benjamin and colleagues in which individuals who had longer alleles of this gene had higher novelty-seeking scores than individuals with the shorter allele.
 In another study relating to the gene and financial risk, Dr. Dreber and colleagues found a correlation between increased risk-taking and the DRD4 gene in young males.

-Although there are studies that support the link between NS and dopaminergic activity via DRD4, there are also studies that do not exhibit a strong correlation.
-The importance of DRD4 in novelty seeking is yet to be confirmed conclusively.
+Although studies support the link between novelty seeking and dopaminergic activity via DRD4, other studies do not exhibit a strong correlation.
+The importance of DRD4 in novelty seeking has yet to be confirmed conclusively.

 Dopamine

-In addition to potential heredity, novelty seeking behaviors are seen with the modulation of dopamine.
-The overall effect of dopamine when exposed to a novel stimuli is a mass release of the neurotransmitter in reward systems of the brain including the mesolimbic pathway.
+In addition to potential heredity, novelty-seeking behaviors are seen with the modulation of dopamine.
+The overall effect of dopamine when exposed to a novel stimulus is a mass release of the neurotransmitter in reward systems of the brain including the mesolimbic pathway.

 The mesolimbic pathway is active in every type of addiction and is involved with reinforcement.
-Because of this activation in the brain, NS has been linked to personality disorders as well as substance abuse and other addictive behaviors.
-DRD4 receptors are highly expressed in areas of the limbic system associated with emotion and cognition.
-SNPs such as rs4680 have also been examined within this realm of study.
+Because of the activation in the brain, novelty seeking has been linked to personality disorders as well as substance abuse and other addictive behaviors.
+DRD4 receptors are highly expressed in areas of the limbic system, which is associated with emotion and cognition.
+Single-nucleotide polymorphisms such as rs4680 have also been examined within this realm of study.

 Age

 It is important to note the individual's age with novelty seeking.
-This behavior will decrease with time, especially as the brains of adolescents and young adults finalize in development.
-Possible factors of variation include gender, ethnicity, temperament and environment.
+The behavior will decrease with time, especially as the brains of adolescents and young adults finalize their development.
+Possible factors of variation include gender, ethnicity, temperament, and environment.